connect2brain/mtms/README.md

 ### First time set up
-1. If you have Windows hosts, install Docker Desktop and X Server (instruction in Docker -> Window section)
+1. If you have Windows hosts, install Docker Desktop and X Server (instructions in Docker -> Window section)
 2. On all machines, install docker network adapter weavenet `docker plugin install weaveworks/net-plugin:latest_release`.
 3. On the manager machine, log in to Dockerhub with an account that has access to our images `docker login`